What Causes Dryness With Contact Lenses?

 Millions of people wear contact lenses, and many of those people know exactly what it feels like when their eyes are irritated, dry, or uncomfortable.
-It is well known that contact lenses can lead to symptoms of dry eye disease, but why is that?
+It is well known that contact lenses can lead to these symptoms, but why is that?

 Contact lenses are essentially pieces of plastic that cover the front of your eye.
 Although they do allow oxygen to pass to your cornea, they do block a lot of that essential oxygen from making it to your eyes.
 In addition, if contact lenses are not properly fit, they can irritate the underlying eye tissues.

-Overall, contact lenses can cause dryness because they increase the evaporation of the tears.
+Overall, contact lenses can contribute to dryness because they increase the evaporation of the tears.

 Your tear film is composed of three layers: a mucin layer that keeps the tears attached to your eye, an aqueous layer which is the watery part of your tears, and a lipid layer which provides the oil and prevents evaporation.

 When you increase the evaporation of the tear film, you have the potential to cause the tears to become saltier and the front of the eyes to become more inflamed.
-This continual cycle of inflammation contributes to dry eyes and can even contribute to meibomian gland atrophy over time.
+This continual cycle of inflammation contributes to irritation and can even contribute to meibomian gland atrophy over time.